A Study on the Origin of Christianity

 A Nonexistent Problem

-Let's recall how we defined the JM theory at the beginning in 7 Theories on Jesus:
+Let's remind how we defined the JM theory at the beginning in 7 Theories on Jesus:

 "They place his act of salvation (crucifixion) in